Wortley, Leeds

-Wortley (/ˈwɜːtli/ WURT-lee) is an inner city area of Leeds, West Yorkshire, England.
+Wortley (/ˈwɜːrtli/ WURT-lee) is an inner city area of Leeds, West Yorkshire, England.
 It begins one mile to the west of the city centre.
 The appropriate City of Leeds ward is called Farnley and Wortley.

 It was known as Wirkelay until about 1700.
 Wortley was a weaving township within the parish of Leeds before it became industrial with coal pits, brickworks, railway yards and engine sheds—including a roundhouse, on Wellington Road.
-This listed building, originally constructed to house a dozen or so steam locomotives, is now the premises of a major commercial vehicle hire company.
+This listed building, originally constructed to house a dozen or so steam locomotives, was until 2022 the premises of a commercial vehicle hire company.
 In the 1880s, Wortley became incorporated into the expanding (then) town of Leeds.

 Wortley is divided into three areas: New Wortley, Upper Wortley and Lower Wortley.

 New Wortley

 New Wortley is the area closest to Leeds city centre, Armley and Holbeck and close to HM Prison Leeds.
 It is largely made up of 1960s high-rise flats and maisonettes.